ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

         print("Error: ", err)
         return

-    # You should put a try…except block here and produce a nice error
+    # Wrap this section in a try…except block to provide a user-friendly
-    # message is the image couldn't be saved
+    # message if the image couldn't be saved
     with open(parameters.input_pfm_file_name, "rb") as inpf:
         img = hdrimages.read_pfm_image(inpf)